Multi-Commodity Multi-Facility Network Design: Introduction

-In addition, the capacity installed by the facilities can be {\em directed}, {\em bidirected}, or {\em undirected}.
+In addition, the capacity created by the facilities can be {\em directed}, {\em bidirected}, or {\em undirected}.
 In the bidirected case, if a certain facility is installed on an arc, then the same facility also needs to be installed on the reverse arc.
 In the undirected case, the total flow on an arc and its reverse arc is limited by the capacity of the undirected edge associated with the two arcs.
-Here we consider the directed case where the total flow on an arc is limited by the total (directed) capacity of the arc as the bidirected and undirected cases are restrictions of the directed case.
+Here we consider the directed case where the total flow on an arc is limited by the total (directed) capacity of the arc.
+In a recent paper, the authors of this chapter describe how to generate valid inequalities for the bidirected and undirected network design problems using valid inequalities for the directed case.

-In this paper we review strong valid inequalities for the multi-commodity, multi-facility network design problem.
+In this chapter we review strong valid inequalities for the multi-commodity, multi-facility network design problem.
 Throughout, we emphasize three fundamental techniques that have been effective in deriving strong inequalities for network design problems.
 These are the metric inequalities for projecting out the continuous flow variables, mixed-integer rounding from appropriate base relaxations, and shrinking the network to a small $k$-node graph.
 The valid inequalities for the network design problem are obtained by applying these techniques to different relaxations of the problem, namely, arc-set, cut-set and partition relaxations.
 The basic inequalities derived from these relaxations are also utilized, with certain adaptations, in robust and survivable network design problems.